Marcus Holman: Tewaaraton Award

 Holman was a nominee for the Tewaaraton Award in 2012 and 2013.
 There were 13 other attackmen on the nominee list in 2013, including the winner from the previous year, attackman Peter Baum from Colgate, and a repeat finalist, Mike Sawyer, an attackman from Loyola University.

 Major League Lacrosse

 The Ohio Machine selected Holman in the second round of the Major League Lacrosse draft.

 Holman played 6 seasons with the Machine and 81 games.
 He was the 2017 MLL Championship MVP scoring 4 goals with 2 assists leading the Machine to their 1st MLL Championship.
 He finished his MLL Career with 208 Goals (12th All Time), 87 assists, and 302 total points (16th All Time.)

-MLL Statistics
+MLL statistics

 Premier Lacrosse League

 In 2019, Holman joined the Archers Lacrosse Club of Paul Rabil’s new league called the Premier Lacrosse League.
 He was selected to the 2019 PLL All-Star Game, playing for Team Baptiste.

 Holman signed as a free agent with Cannons Lacrosse Club ahead of the 2023 season.
+He was named as co-captain ahead of the season.

-Holman is represented by Athelo Group, a sports agency based out of Stamford, Connecticut.
+Holman is represented by Athelo Group, a sports agency based out of Norwalk, Connecticut.

-PLL Statistics
+PLL statistics

+Personal life

+Holman married fellow professional lacrosse player Alex Aust on December 17, 2021 in Tulum, Mexico.